Gowiem/terraform-workshops/terraform-fundamentals/exercises/04a/README.md

 you can just `cd` into the `elsewhere` directory which has the exact same Terraform code in it (actually the files in that directory are links to the code in the directory above, rather than copies).

-Run `terraform plan` and confirm that Terraform says nothing needs to be done.
+Run `terraform init` and then `terraform plan` and confirm that Terraform says nothing needs to be done.
 If the state had been stored locally, this could not be the case, but since the state is stored in an S3 bucket, it's being shared across both copies of the Terraform project.